 So who is this person who spends his time coming up with an Automatic Timing Light, and providing the Instructions so others can do it too?

-My name is John Miller, and I live with my wife and four children in Ardmore, Oklahoma.
-I work as a controls engineer at the local refinery.
+My name is John Miller, and I live with my wife and four children in Eden Prarie, MN.
+I work as a controls engineer in the data center cooling industry.
 I have a bachelor’s degree in mechanical engineering, and a masters in electrical engineering, both from the University of Minnesota.
-Prior to taking my present job as a controls engineer, I worked in pressure transmitter diagnostics technology, where I was inventor on 31 patents.
+Previously, I worked as a controls engineer at a refinery in Oklahoma, and prior to that, I worked in pressure transmitter diagnostics technology, where I was inventor on 32 patents.

 I have been a member of Toastmasters clubs in both Minnesota and Oklahoma.
 I have earned my Advanced Communicator Silver (ALS) and Advanced Leader Bronze (ALB).